-Deadline to Complete All Coursework Course Format Friday December 1, 2022 Fall-only Friday, December 1, 2023 (course ends before semester break) Year-long Friday, April 12, 2024 (begins in August/September, ends in the spring) Friday, May 3, 2024 Spring-only Filudy, ividy 5, 2024 (begins in January, ends in the spring)
+Deadline to Complete All Coursework Course Format Friday Dasambar 6, 2024 Fall-only Friday, December 6, 2024 (course ends in December) Thursday April 17, 2025 Year-long Thursday, April 17, 2025 (begins in August/September, ends in April) Friday May 0, 2025 Spring-only Friday, May 9, 2025 (begins in January, ends in April/May)

 HOMEWORK: Homework will be assigned for each textbook section of material covered and will be completed online through MathXL.
 Homework need not be completed in one sitting, but it must be completed before the due date and time.
 Students must click the "Check Answer" and "Save" buttons after each homework question in order for it to be recorded properly.
-Each homework assignment is worth 10 points, and there is a total of 23 homework assignments.
-At the end of the semester, the two lowest homework scores will be dropped; the remaining 21 homework scores make up 10% of the course grade.
+There are 23 homework assignments in total, worth 10 points each.
+At the end of the course, the two lowest homework scores will be dropped; the remaining 21 homework scores make up 15% of the course grade.

 QUIZZES: There will be a quiz given approximately once per week, usually on material covered in two homework sets.
 Quizzes will be completed online through MathXL.
 Students will be able to submit each quiz up to 10 times, with the best score counted toward the course grade.
 Quizzes must be completed before the due date and time.
 Students must click the "Submit Quiz" button in order for it to be recorded properly.
-Each quiz is worth 10 points, and there is a total of 12 quizzes, although Quiz 1 does not count toward the course grade.
-At the end of the semester, the two lowest quiz scores from Quizzes 2-12 will be dropped; the remaining 9 scores make up 10% of the course grade.
+There are 12 quizzes in total, worth 10 points each, although Quiz 1 does not count toward the course grade.
+At the end of the course, the two lowest quiz scores from Quizzes 2-12 will be dropped; the remaining 9 scores make up 15% of the course grade.